hoywan/OSP_backend/README.md

 ```

 9. Enter "go run ." in the terminal, "Listening and serving HTTP on :8080" should be shown on the last output, which means the server is running
-10. Click the "+" icon to open another terminal
+10. For MacOS user, you can type curl command in the terminal app by following the doumentation below
+For Windows user, you can install [https://chromewebstore.google.com/detail/reqbin-http-client/gmmkjpcadciiokjpikmkkmapphbmdjok](url)
+and enter curl command in [https://reqbin.com/curl](url)

 ## API documentation